ncatlab/nlab-content/pages/23761.md

 \end{imagefromfile}

-(To evaluate the boundary of this diagram as shown, use the [[stable homotopy type]] of the punctured [[torus]] as shown [there](torus#AsAHomotopyType).)
+(To see that the boundary of this diagram is as shown, use the [[stable homotopy type]] of the punctured [[torus]] as shown [there](torus#AsAHomotopyType).)

-Here the squiggly dashed arrow indicates the mathematical lifting problem which accurately encodes the above statement that topological charges associated to accidental/spurious band nodes which actually make for a trivial semi-metal phase, in that there exists a constant [[mass term]] that gaps out the node crossings, give rise to local Berry curvatures whose global topological charge cancels out and thus implies that also the globally gapped phase is topologically trivial:
+Here the squiggly dashed arrow indicates the mathematical lifting problem which accurately encodes the above statement that topological charges associated to accidental/spurious band nodes (those which actually make for a trivial semi-metal phase, in that there exists a constant [[mass term]] that gaps out the node crossings), give rise to local Berry curvatures whose global topological charge cancels out and thus implies that also the globally gapped phase is topologically trivial:

 \begin{imagefromfile}
     "file_name": "LiftingSemimetalDoubleSESinKTheory-220519.jpg",